ned-kelly/lambda-serverless-send-email/README.md

 You will need to edit the `functions/email/config.json` file to reflect the correct "from", "to" and "subject" lines - When we call the API, emails are only accepted to the object's key (by default it's `general-query` to prevent people from using this API to spam the world...

-### Test locally - then once you're happy you can deploy to AWS!
+### Test locally

-Finally we can run the commands to actually deploy the Lambda & API Gateway code!
+By default, you can test by performing a HTTP Post request to: `http://127.0.0.1:3003/api/send-email`.
+See below for an example of what the JSON Payload should look like under the "Implementing" section.

+## Deploying to AWS

-To deploy run: `./deploy.sh` - Note that you will need to change/configure the `AWS_PROFILE` from "default" to your preferred profile if you're using a non-default profile for your API keys (this applies to all files in the `/functions/` directory also.
+To deploy run: `./deploy.sh` - Note that you will need to change/configure the `AWS_PROFILE` from "default" to your preferred profile if you're using a non-default profile (This applies to the `serverless.yml`, `deploy.sh`, & `docker-compose.yml` files)

 **NOTE** Take note of the API URL that is returned after deploying... (it will look something like _https://xxxxxxxxxxxxxxxxxx.execute-api.us-east-1.amazonaws.com/prd/send-email_) ...
 You will need to set this API endpoint later in your front-end code.